1) The key

 he looks upon his enemies in much the same way.
 Instead

-of labeling them as evil, and thereby setting the stage for vigorous
+of labeling them as evil, thereby setting the stage for vigorous

 conflict, he works to change their hearts, to make them worthy